Peki: Language

 The first autochthon elements speak a language today classified in Ghana as of Guan extract.
 Due to sparse numbers, friendly disposition and ability to learn, they learn the languages of arriving migrants quickly.
 Today, except for a few words, this language is extinct.
 The migrants who arrived with the language of the Kwara region of Adja Ewe quickly spread their dialect, and their language was adopted by Peki.

 The third group arrived with languages of other Guan, Kyerepong and Ga extracts.
 There were also minority communities residing on top of Akwapim-Togo ranges who joined the population of Peki with several mixes of languages.
 They sought refuge in the mountain ranges from other marauding tribes west of the Firao, or Amu also known as the Volta river.
 There were others with linguistic traits of Akan dialects.
 These combinations merged to create a type of Ewe language unknown within the region.

 The name Krepi

 Krepi or Creppe is a Danish corruption of the actual name, Peki.
-Peki's political and military influence in the region resulted in the area referred to as Krepi by various European powers in the region.
+Peki's political and military influence in the region resulted in the area being referred to as Krepi by various European powers in the region.

 Communities

-There is always a contest about the communities that formed Peki.
+There is ongoing debate about the communities that formed Peki.
 European explorers first classified all communities east of the Volta as Peki or Krepi/Krepe.
 This was later reduced to inland Ewe communities.
 The dominant role played by Peki over other Ewe and non-Ewe groups stretching into present day Togo however set Peki aside within the Volta until the first decade of the 20th century.